-The first round of data will not be publicly available.
 We want organizations to assess where they are and how to grow.
-As providers gain more capability and resources to support this work, metrics will evolve in order to increase impact, and public reporting will be considered as this work evolves.
+As organizations gain more capability and resources to support this work, metrics will evolve in order to increase impact, and public reporting will be considered as this work evolves.

-We invite providers to use this Progress Report as a baseline to inform their current practice and continue advancing their anti-racism and racial health equity work.
-Understanding that this process is a long journey, this Progress Report will continue to evolve just as provider capabilities and capacity will.
-This initial Progress Report aims to help providers understand where they are now, where they can be a role model for others, and how they can grow.
+We invite healthcare facilities to use this Progress Report as a baseline to inform their current practice and continue advancing their health equity work.
+Understanding that this process is a long journey, and the Progress Report can help organizations understand where they are now, where they can be a role model for others, and how they can grow.